Local Development Server

 With the local development server, you can:

-The local server has the exact same API as production, so your code works the same everywhere.
+The local server maps to the same StaticBackend API surface as hosted and self-hosted environments, so your application code can keep the same backend calls when you switch regions.

 import { Backend } from '@staticbackend/js';